Surface-Feeding Insect Program

 This program is designed to detect low levels of insect activity before noticeable damage occurs.
 We will Inspect, Treat, and Repair your lawn as needed.
 This means you are covered for anything related to surface-feeding insects – start to finish.

-3-Yearly Inspections to determine if there are Surface-Feeding Insects (SFIs) in your lawn.
-These inspections are generally completed in May, July & September.
-While this is a Lawn Care Program, our Pest Control department performs these inspections (due to their expertise in finding hard-to-find pests.
+While this is a Lawn Care Program, our Pest Control department performs these inspections – due to their expertise in finding hard-to-find pests.
 Our pest control techs are like Sherlock Holmes!

 Repair any damage caused by Surface-Feeding Insects (at no additional charge).
 In the event that your lawn is damaged by Surface-Feeding insects, Green Giant will repair your lawn.
 This work is performed by Aerating and Over-Seeding the damaged area(s).

 Note: To qualify for our Surface-Feeding Insect Program, a customer must have a lawn care program that includes a preventative grub application.

 The Surface Feeding Insect (SFI) Protection program is designed to allow Green Giant to detect low levels of insect activity prior to significant damage occurring.
 Once the pest has been detected, a curative treatment will be completed as part of the inspection program.